×

 Do you have anything more to add about local medical facilities in Thailand?

 "Medical facilities and medical care in Thailand are generally of a high quality.
 Medical staff in Thailand are highly trained and experienced, offering services that are both effective and compassionate.
 Many of the hospitals in the country are highly esteemed and equipped with modern medical technology and facilities.
-In addition, many of Thailand's medical professionals speak excellent English, making the experience more accessible to expats and foreign visitors," commented a person living in Thailand.
+In addition, many of Thailand's medical professionals speak excellent English, making the experience more accessible to expats and foreign visitors," remarked one member in Thailand.

 As a foreigner living in Thailand, will I have access to public healthcare?
 What is it like?